If you want to improve your learning and retentive capacity, good study habits are key, and they’re not difficult to pick up.

 You can link your study notes to concepts you have learned previously.
 This helps you to recall things accurately.

 For instance, the BODMAS acronym is utilized to solve difficult mathematical problems.
 Any mathematics student understands that subtraction comes last while solving a mathematical problem, thanks to the BODMAS acronym.
-This can also be applied while learning.

 9. Take Good Care of Yourself